 In December 2020, the FTA conducted a risk refresh that reviewed the existing delays, updated contractor schedules, and independent schedules prepared by the JPB.
 On June 17, 2021, a draft FTA-led Risk Refresh Report was issued forecasting an additional budget need of \$333M.
-At the June 3, 2021 JPB Board meeting, in alignment with the FTA report, PCEP proposed a \$333M budget increase consisting of \$161M in known and allocated costs and \$173M in reserve.
-Until a budget increase is approved, the PCEP budget as reported in Tables 2-2, 8-1 to 8-3, and in Appendix D remains at the PCEP baseline budget amounts.
+At the June 3, 2021 JPB Board meeting, in alignment with the FTA report, PCEP proposed a \$333M budget increase consisting of \$161M in known and allocated costs and \$172M in reserve.
+The additional budget need has been incorporated into the estimate to complete (ETC) at the bottom of budget Table 8-3 for a total estimate at completion (EAC) of \$2.313B and Appendix D for an FTA project EAC of \$2.263B.
+The re-baseline allocation of the additional budget to the current budgets will be implemented after resolution of the Two-Speed Check Solution.